A gap year is a time to further your career plans—to think, save money, learn new skills, and discover new interests.

 Choose gap year activities that can benefit your career

-Look for work in the industry sector that interests you.
+Look for work in the industry that interests you.
 You may need training for the occupation you want.
-In the meantime, finding part-time or full-time work during your gap year in the same industry sector can help you become more familiar with your career options and make new networking connections.
+In the meantime, finding part-time or full-time work during your gap year in the same industry sector can help you become more familiar with your career options and lead to new networking connections.

 - For help in your job search, use job banks and job search engines.